The importance of preparing

 Have your emergency supplies ready:

-- You should also prepare an evacuation bag that includes personal hygiene items, good walking shoes, blankets/sleeping bags, travel food, dust masks, extra pair of glasses, and lists of crucial contacts and medications list.
+- You should also prepare an evacuation bag that includes personal hygiene items, good walking shoes, blankets/sleeping bags, travel food, dust masks, an extra pair of glasses, and lists of crucial contacts and medications list.
 Is your car’s gas tank full?
 And do you have enough food and water for your pet(s)?

 Make a personal plan: